Zhob District: Demographics

-At the time of the 2017 census, 96.03% of the population spoke Pashto and 1.71% Saraiki as their first language.
+At the time of the 2023 census, 97.65% of the population spoke Pashto and 1.49% Saraiki as their first language.

 The majority of the population of Zhob district is Pashtun.
 The tribes of Zhob district include the Mandokhail, Khosti, Sherani, Kakar, Sulaimankhel, Harifal, Lawoon and Babar.
-Currently a large number of IDPs and have been settled within the confines of the District as part of the evacuation from Operation Zarb-e-Azb taking place to the north of Zhob.
+A large number of IDPs were settled within the confines of the district as part of the evacuation from Operation Zarb-e-Azb that took place to the north of Zhob.